mspnp/aks-baseline/06-gitops.md

-# Place the Cluster Under GitOps Management
+# Validate your cluster is bootstrapped and enrolled in GitOps

-Now that [the AKS cluster](./05-aks-cluster.md) has been deployed, the next step to configure a GitOps management solution on our cluster, Flux in this case.
+Now that [the AKS cluster](./05-aks-cluster.md) has been deployed, the next step to validate that your cluster has been placed under a GitOps management solution, Flux in this case.

 ## Steps

 GitOps allows a team to author Kubernetes manifest files, persist them in their git repo, and have them automatically apply to their cluster as changes occur.
 This reference implementation is focused on the baseline cluster, so Flux is managing cluster-level concerns.
-This is distinct from workload-level concerns, which would be possible as well to manage via Flux, and would typically be done by additional Flux operators in the cluster.
+This is distinct from workload-level concerns, which would be possible as well to manage via Flux, and would typically be done by additional Flux configuration in the cluster.
 The namespace `cluster-baseline-settings` will be used to provide a logical division of the cluster bootstrap configuration from workload configuration.
 Examples of manifests that are applied:

 * Cluster Role Bindings for the AKS-managed Azure AD integration
 * AAD Pod Identity
-* CSI driver and Azure KeyVault CSI Provider
 * the workload's namespace named `a0008`

-1. Install `kubectl` 1.20 or newer. (`kubctl` supports +/-1 Kubernetes version.)
+1. Install `kubectl` 1.21 or newer. (`kubctl` supports +/-1 Kubernetes version.)

    ```bash
    sudo az aks install-cli